Tokyo Sakura Cherry Blossom Walk in Ueno & Secret Exhibition Tour with a Licensed Guide

 Asakura Museum of Sculpture

-At the Asakura Museum of Sculpture, you can enjoy a unique building with a beautiful Japanese garden, designed by its owner, the artist Fumio Asakura (1883-1964).
+At the Asakura Museum of Sculpture (admission 500 yen), you can enjoy a unique building with a beautiful Japanese garden, designed by its owner, the artist Fumio Asakura (1883-1964).

 One of the rooms has a special Japanese lacquered floor called urushi.
 To protect the floor, visitors are required to wear socks, so please do not join the tour barefoot.

-Yanaka Ginza is a great place to experience everyday local life and try popular Japanese treats such as croquettes, rice crackers, and seasonal sweets.
-Visitors can enjoy browsing the shops while tasting local flavors.
+Here, you can experience everyday local life while trying popular treats such as croquettes, rice crackers, and seasonal sweets.

-This peaceful area also reflects the history and culture of old Tokyo.
-The cemetery is home to the grave of Tokugawa Yoshinobu, the last shogun of the Edo period.
+The cemetery is also home to the grave of Tokugawa Yoshinobu, the last shogun of the Edo period.

 Nippori Fabric Town (Nippori Textile District)